Leo3418/HBWHelper/README.md

 WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See [`LICENSE.txt`](LICENSE.txt) for more details.

-Under Section 7 of GPL version 3, you are granted additional permissions described in the HBW Helper MC Exception.
+Under section 7 of GPL version 3, you are granted additional permissions described in the HBW Helper MC Exception.
 See [`LICENSE-MCE.txt`](LICENSE-MCE.txt) for more details.